sourcegraph/about/blogposts/2021/how-to-not-break-a-search-engine-or-what-i-learned-about-unglamorous-engineering.md

 Sourcegraph's bread and butter is code search.
 Every single search query is going to run through this new code.
 Bugs in a beta feature are understandable.
 A UI bug may be temporarily excusable.
-But a bug in the query processing of the core product could spell a lot of very real trouble.
-What if previously working queries stop working?
-What if they behave incorrectly?
-What if an input crashes the server?
+But a bug in the query processing of the core product could spell a lot of trouble.
+What if previously working queries stopped working?
+What if they behaved incorrectly?
+What if an input crashed the server?
 The point was to support new operators in the query, and I was going to introduce these, but mentally I was more preoccupied with ensuring that _existing queries keep working_ the way that they should.